cb2edu/CB2-101-BioComp/11-final_problems/final_problems.md

 		...

 **Note:** Your output will vary.
 The program should not take any argument.
 You need not write a `run.sh` script for this.
+-->

+# Problem 3
+The first column of `humsavar.txt` file contains the gene name and the rest of the columns contains the other information.
+Using this file (A) list out the top five genes that are mutated in various human disease.
+(B) plot the frequency distribution of disease variants in human genome across all the genes in the file (C) calculate the average number disease causing mutations across all genes in human genome and mark this number on the previous plot as veritcal red line.

+**Hint:** Remember to skip the information lines in the file and also note that `type of variant` column contains both disease causing and non-disease causing variants.

 # Problem 4
 From the Swissvar file in Problem 2, we found the number of variations present in each domain.
 But this may be due to an artifact of domain abundance in human genome.
 Highly abundant domains will have higher chance of accumulating variations.
 We will test this hypothesis using a correlation between the abundance of domain and the accumulated variation.
 We calculated the abundance of domain in problem 3.